 Invalid Scald ID.

 The LEAP-1C, the first member of the LEAP® engine family, was selected by Comac (Commercial Aircraft Corporation of China) as the sole Western powerplant for its new C919 single-aisle jetliner.
-It offers operators exceptional technical, economic and environmental performance, with a 15% reduction in fuel consumption and CO2 emissions versus current engines, a 50% cut in NOx emissions, and compliance with the most stringent noise standards (the ICAO's Chapter 14 regulations).
+It offers operators exceptional technical, economic and environmental performance, with a 15% reduction in fuel consumption and CO2 emissions versus current engines, and up to 50% margin on NOx emissions versus CAEP/6, and in compliance with the most stringent noise standards (the ICAO's Chapter 14 regulations

 CFM, in partnership with Nexcelle*, will deliver a complete integrated propulsion system (IPS) for the new Chinese jetliner, also including the nacelle and the thrust reverser.

 The LEAP-1C was the first LEAP engine to begin flight testing, on a flying testbed (FTB) at Victorville, California, in September 2014 and operated its first flight in Shangaï in May 2017.